Industrial-Shields/librpiplc/README.md

 ### <a name="set-analog-output"></a>set-analog-output
 This application sets an analog output to the specified value.

-The **main()** function first checks that the given arguments are correct, and then initializes the pin ICs with the **initPins()** function.
+The **main()** function first checks that the given arguments are correct, and then initializes the pin ICs with the **initExpandedGPIO(restart)** function.
 Then, as in Arduino programming, it sets the given pin to output mode, and it writes to it the specified value in the second parameter: from 0 to 4095 (12 bits).

 Apart from using the `build.sh` script, you can build the executable file called `set-analog-output` with **g++**:
 ```
 g++ -o set-analog-output set-analog-output.cpp -l rpiplc -I /usr/local/include/librpiplc/ -DRPIPLC_V4 -DRPIPLC_21
 ```

-#### Analog output
 Execute the compiled file named `set-analog-output` with two parameters:
 1. The output to control
 1. The value to set